zeruniverse/Password-Manager/README.md

 + POST SHA512(Login Signiture + stamp sent from server) to server as authentication.
 + User input account and corresponding password into web browser.
 + Web browser calculate the mapping alphabet which is related to SHA512(account) and Confusion_Key.
 + Using the mapping alphabet to map the raw password into a confusion password.
+Same characters might map to different characters.
+This prevents the attacker to get the pattern of your password.
 + Using AES256 to encrypt confusion password, as well as account and using Secret_Key as secret key.
 + POST AES256 encrypted account and password to server.
 + Server encrypt AES256 encrypted password again (password_1) and save encrypted account and password_1 into database.